-Most commercial matters and the majority of the Royal Court's business is listed before the Royal Court sitting as an Ordinary Court.
-Many appeals under statutory provisions lie to the Royal Court sitting in Ordinary Court and the Ordinary Court also hears appeals in civil matters from the courts in Alderney and Sark.
-Contributed by: Elaine Gray, Julia Schaefer and Steven Balmer, Carey Olsen The Ordinary Court is normally constituted by a single judge and a minimum of three jurats.
+Most commercial matters and the majority of the Royal Court's business are listed before the Royal Court sitting as an Ordinary Court.
+Many appeals under statutory provisions lie, to the Royal Court sitting in Ordinary Court and the Ordinary Court also hears appeals in civil matters from the courts in Alderney and Sark.
+The Ordinary Court is normally constituted by a single judge and a minimum of three jurats.
 Jurats are permanent, elected lay members of the court whose role is to determine questions of fact.
 Parties can elect for the judge to sit alone, without jurats.
 Procedural and interlocutory matters are usually heard by a judge sitting alone.
-Guernsey Court of Appeal An appeal from a final decision of the Royal Court of Guernsey will generally lie to the Guernsey Court of Appeal.
+The typical life cycle of a straightforward case would be around 12-18 months, starting from the date of proceedings being commenced to the stage of trial.
+Defences are filed within 28 days of commencement, although this can be extended by up to three months, with the parties' consent.
+Generally, there will then be a case management conference to agree further directions, including, where appropriate, identifying a trial date.
+There is the ability for parties to file repliques and dupliques (replies to the defences by the plaintiff and a subsequent response by the defendant) in addition to the parties providing standard disclosure and filing any evidence on which they seek to rely, either in the form of witness statements or affidavit evidence.
+Naturally, the timeline of a case varies greatly depending on the type of case, the number of parties involved and the complexity of the issues, with more complex cases often taking upwards of two years before reaching trial.
+The Court of Appeal sits at regular intervals and appeals tend to be concluded within 6-12 months of the notice of appeal being filed.
+Guernsey Court of Appeal An appeal from a final decision of the Royal Court of Guernsey will generally lie, to the Guernsey Court of Appeal.
 An automatic right of appeal is available except where the sums involved are under GBP200, or the appeal relates to a consent order or an interlocutory order (in which cases leave to appeal will be required).
-Judicial Committee of the Privy Council A right of appeal may lie from the Guernsey Court of Appeal to the Judicial Committee of the Privy Council, depending on the financial value of the order being appealed.
-Otherwise, leave is required.
-The Guernsey Probate Registry The Guernsey Probate Registry deals with matters of probate and estates; previous proposals to amalgamate its functions into the Royal Court were rejected in 2021 and, as such, these functions will continue to be serviced by the Guernsey Probate Registry.
+Judicial Committee of the Privy Council Following an amendment in 2022, there is no automatic right of appeal; rather, an appeal may lie, from the Guernsey Court of Appeal to the Judicial Committee of the Privy Council, subject to obtaining leave from either the Court of Appeal or the Privy Council.
+The Guernsey Probate Registry The Guernsey Probate Registry deals with matters of probate and estates; previous proposals to amalgamate its functions into the Royal Court Contributed by: Elaine Gray and Steven Balmer, Carey Olsen were rejected in 2021, therefore these functions will continue to be serviced by the Guernsey Probate Registry.
 1.3 Court Filings and Proceedings Court filings are generally open to inspection for the public unless the court orders that the court file should be sealed.
 Similarly, cases are generally heard in public, with the fundamental principle of open justice being applied in the majority of cases.
 However, the Royal Court may, in certain circumstances, seal the court file and/or conduct hearings in private.
-Such circumstances may include: - non-contentious trust applications; - cases concerning children or persons with capacity issues; - · matrimonial matters; - cases involving confidential information (eg, IP disputes and/or competition litigation); and - ex parte applications.
+Such circumstances may include: - non-contentious trust applications; - cases concerning children or persons with capacity issues; - matrimonial matters; - cases involving confidential information (eg, IP disputes and/or competition litigation); and - · ex parte applications.